Rolling Process: Definition, Working Principle, Application, and Defects

 The rolling process is a metalworking operation in which metal strips pass through a set of rollers to reduce sheet thickness and achieve uniform thickness throughout the sheet.
 The sheet is deformed along the linear axis.

 Typically after the rolling, metal sheets go through annealing which is done under a closed environment of nitrogen.
 This is done to make sheet metal corrosion-resistant.
-After annealing, different chemicals and oil are applied to make sheet metal more corrosion resistant.
+After annealing, different chemicals and oils are applied to make sheet metal more corrosion-resistant.

 rolling process